porglezomp/rust-raytracer/about.md

 permalink: /about/
 ---

-This is the base Jekyll theme.
-You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](http://jekyllrb.com/)

-You can find the source code for the Jekyll new theme at: [github.com/jglovier/jekyll-new](https://github.com/jglovier/jekyll-new)

-You can find the source code for Jekyll at [github.com/jekyll/jekyll](https://github.com/jekyll/jekyll)
+This is a blog chronicling my experience learning Rust by writing a raytracer.
+It will cover challenges and potential pitfalls, as well as a lot of excitement about how elegantly some features of Rust work.

+The code for the raytracer as well as the source for this blog can be found at [the github page](https://github.com/porglezomp/rust-raytracer), and Rust itself can be found at [rust-lang.org](http://rust-lang.org).